-The Brain Injury Manager addresses any issues with BIW staff related to health, welfare, and safety immediately.
-The Brain Injury Manager maintains an event log and follows up to ensure the problem was remediated.
+The Brain Injury Manager and/or designee addresses any issues with BIW staff related to health, welfare, and safety immediately.
+The Brain Injury Manager and/or designee maintains an event log and follows up to ensure the problem was remediated.
 Individual issues are included in the annual waiver report.
-The Brain Injury Manager reviews all confidential event reports and provides consultation to BIW staff regarding reporting and follow-up documentation.
-Events are reported to the Brain Injury Manager immediately upon notification that abuse, neglect, and exploitation has occurred or been alleged.
-BIW staff documents details on the confidential event report, and sends it to the Brain Injury Manager.
+The Brain Injury Manager and/or designee reviews all confidential event reports and provides consultation to BIW staff regarding reporting and follow-up documentation.
+Events are reported to the Brain Injury Manager and/or designee immediately upon notification that abuse, neglect, and exploitation has occurred or been alleged.
+BIW staff documents details on the confidential event report, and sends it to the Brain Injury Manager and/or designee.
 BIW staff calls the Hotline to also inform them that BIW is providing services to the participant and is available to the CRU, if needed, during the investigation.
 BIW staff reviews individual problems that have occurred during the last face to face contact during a monthly telephone contact to identify if there has been a resolution of the problem.
 Subsequent confidential event reports may be completed for problems not resolved, with additional contact to the CRU.
-BIW will contact CRU to the check status of any hotlines on participants and request that the DSDS staff notify the Brain Injury Manager if the investigation of the event was or was not completed within the appropriate timeframe and if the investigation was closed within 60 days (per DSDS policy).
+BIW will contact CRU to the check status of any hotlines on participants and request that the DSDS staff notify the Brain Injury Manager and/or designee if the investigation of the event was or was not completed within the appropriate timeframe and if the investigation was closed within 60 days (per DSDS policy).